Decisiveness of Stochastic Systems and its Application to Hybrid Models (Full Version): Stochastic Hybrid Systems

-\begin{remark} The term ``stochastic hybrid system'' is used for a wide variety of stochastic extensions of hybrid systems throughout the literature.
-In this work, we consider stochastic delays, stochastic resets, a stochastic edge choice, and initial states given by a probability distribution.
-The way this probabilistic semantics is added on top of hybrid systems is very similar to how \emph{timed automata} are converted to \emph{stochastic timed automata} in~\cite{BBBBG08,BBBM08,BBB+14}.
-The major difference is that in the case of timed automata, resets are deterministic, hence do not require stochasticity.
-Notice that although dynamics appear to be deterministic, the model is powerful enough to emulate stochastic dynamics by assuming that extra variables are solely used to influence the continuous flow of the other variables.
+Although dynamics are deterministic, the model is powerful enough to emulate some randomness in dynamics by assuming that extra variables are used to influence the continuous flow of the other variables.
 These variables can be chosen stochastically in each location through the reset mechanism.
-This is for example sufficient to consider a stochastic extension of the \emph{rectangular automata}~\cite{HKPV}, whose variables evolve according to slopes inside an interval (such as $\dot{x}\in\intervalcc{1,4}$); the actual value of each slope would then depend on the value of one of these extra variables.
-Our model is very similar to the one of the software tool \textsc{Uppaal}~\cite{DDL+12}.
-In Section~\ref{sec:ominimal}, we will identify the need to restrict the definition of some components of SHSs to ensure their definability; this is however not required for the results of Section~\ref{sec:decisiveSHS}. \end{remark}
+This is for example sufficient to consider a class of models that could constitute a potential stochastic extension of \emph{rectangular automata}~\cite{HKPV}, whose variables evolve according to slopes inside an interval; the actual value of each slope would then be given by one of these extra variables and could be reset in each location.
+For example, we could have two variables $x$ and $m_x$ such that $m_x$ is reset with a uniform distribution on $\intervalcc{1,4}$ and $\dot{x} = m_x$.
+Our model is very similar to the underlying theoretical model of the software tool \textsc{Uppaal}~\cite{DDL+12}.
+In Section~\ref{sec:ominimal}, we will identify the need to restrict some more the definition of some components of SHSs to ensure their definability; this is however not required for the results of Section~\ref{sec:decisiveSHS}. \end{remark}

 When referring to an SHS, we make in particular use of the same terminology as for hybrid systems (e.g., runs, enabled edges, allowed delays $I(\cdot)$) to describe its underlying hybrid system.

 In order to apply the theory developed in Section~\ref{sec:sts}, we give the semantics of an SHS $\calH$ as an STS $\calT_{\calH} = (S_{\calH},\Sigma_{\calH},\kappa_{\calH})$.
 The set $S_{\calH}$ is the set $L \times \IR^n$ of states of $\calH$, and $\Sigma_{\calH}$ is the $\sigma$-algebra product between $2^L$ and the Borel $\sigma$-algebra on $\IR^n$.
 To define $\kappa_\calH$, we first explain briefly the role of each probability distribution in the definition of SHS.
 Starting from a state $s = (\ell, \ve)$, a delay $\tau$ is chosen randomly, according to the distribution $\delDist_s$.
 From the state $s+\tau = (\ell,\ve')$, an edge $e=(\ell,a,\ell')$ (enabled in $s+\tau$) is selected, following the distribution $\edgDist_{s + \tau}$ (such an edge is almost surely available, as $\delDist_s(I(s)) = 1$ by hypothesis).
 The next state will be in location $\ell'$, and the values of the continuous variables are stochastically reset according to the distribution $\resDist_e(\ve')$.
 We can thus define $\kappa_{\calH}$ as follows: for $s = (\ell, \ve) \in S_\calH$, $B \in \Sigma_\calH$,